- What Health Care Assistant is

 - All students must make an appointment with the Registrar’s Office the semester prior to completing all courses in any program to verify graduation status.

-- Honesty and integrity in ALL Health Care professions is very important.
-Human Resource Departments of your future employers may have policies concerning the hiring of health care personnel who have criminal backgrounds, felony convictions or misdemeanors on their record.
+- Honesty and integrity in ALL Health Care professions are very important.
+Human Resource Departments of your future employers may have policies concerning the hiring of health care personnel who have criminal backgrounds, felony convictions, or misdemeanors on their record.
 It is in your best interest to research and become aware of these policies in facilities where you might seek employment after graduation.

 - It is possible for you to complete a program, pass state or national competency exams or boards, and still be unable to find employment in the healthcare field if you have such a record.

-- Entrance into any Health Science program is contingent on the completion of a Background Check and Drug Screening from H.I.R.E.
+- Entrance into any Health Sciences or Nursing program is contingent on the completion of a Background Check and Drug Screening.